 Between 2013 and 2015, the LiDea Project used innovative techniques to restore some of the original characteristics of the forest to areas of linear disturbance.
 During the spring and summer, conifer seedlings were planted along older seismic lines using specially prepared mounds.
 The mounds protect the seedlings from invasive grasses, which could impair their growth, and from wet soil conditions that could lead to water-logged roots.
 LiDea also experimented with forest stand modification, which involves bending tree stems from the adjacent forest across the seismic line to create physical barriers and reduce sightlines along the linear corridor.

-Stand modification involves manipulating trees so they encroach on the open seismic corridor more quickly in order to create barriers to movement.
-This is done by leaning trees on the edge of the corridor down into the open space either by pushing or pulling them slightly to shift their roots.
+Stand modification involves manipulating trees, so they encroach on the open seismic corridor more quickly to create barriers to movement.
+This is done by leaning trees on the edge of the corridor down into the open space, either by pushing or pulling them slightly to shift their roots.
 This allows the trees to grow up into the open area.
 The leaning trees create barriers to movement, obscure sightlines and moderate temperatures on the surface of the open corridor, all of which is intended to speed restoration of the disturbed area.
 Trees create important woody debris that emulates natural forest restoration by providing cover for small seedlings and animals and eventually decaying and returning nutrients to the soil.

 Leaning trees block sight lines

 Companies involved in Algar include: ConocoPhillips Canada, Nexen, Shell Canada, Statoil Canada, Suncor and Total E&P Canada.